HashNotAdam/blog/content/blog/009-cards-against-isolation-base-styles.md

 Not only could it be used on many devices from computers to mobiles, I fully expect this to happen.
 I like to have Zoom running on my computer while I use my phone for a game whereas I know people who like to do everything on their computer.
-These days, there really isn’t an excuse for not building in a responsive manner.
+These days, there really isn’t an excuse for not building responsively.

 We'll start at the top of `app/views/layouts/application.html.erb` and work our way down.